NOC-MSM/SE-NEMO/README.md

 # TIDES BRANCH
 This branch includes tides and relevant modifications.
 These modifications are outlined in MY_SRC/README.md.
+Use this branch by cloning the repository and usual then using `git checkout tides` to switch branches.
+Once in the correct branch, setup scripts can be used as normal.

 Configuration files for SE-NEMO project